Course Overview

 - Laboratories: 28 hours

 The course begins with the UNIX/Linux environment, development tools, and the compilation pipeline.
-Later laboratories introduce progressively more advanced topics such as:

 - formatted input and output,

-- control statements,
+- control statements and loops,

 - functions and multi-file programs,